-When the device starts up, an ephemeral key is created, entangled with its UID, and used to encrypt the Secure Enclave's portion of the device's memory space.
+When the device starts up, an ephemeral key is created, entangled with the device's UID, and used to encrypt the Secure Enclave's portion of the device's memory space.
 Except on the Apple A7, the Secure Enclave's memory is also authenticated with the ephemeral key.
+On the Apple A11, an integrity tree is used to prevent replay of security-critical Secure Enclave memory, authenticated by the ephemeral key and nonces stored in on-chip SRAM.

-Additionally, data that is saved to the file system by the Secure Enclave is encrypted with a key entangled with the UID and an anti-replay counter.
+Additionally, data saved to the file system by the Secure Enclave is encrypted with a key entangled with the UID and an antireplay counter.
+Antireplay services on the Secure Enclave are used for revocation of data over events that mark antireplay boundaries including, but not limited to, the following: